The coronavirus pandemic shows no signs of stopping. And it seems the obese are the most affected.

 5- Weight Loss Surgery Makes COVID-19 Symptoms Less Severe

-The Bariatric and Metabolic Institute revealed that patients who underwent weight loss surgery prior to becoming infected with COVID-19 found that only 18% of participants were hospitalized compared to 48% of non-surgery obese patients.
+The Bariatric and Metabolic Institute revealed that of patients who underwent weight loss surgery before becoming infected with COVID-19, only 18% of participants were hospitalized compared to 48% of non-surgery obese patients.

 At the very least, having weight loss surgery can keep you out of the hospital following a novel coronavirus diagnosis.